gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/netsh/netsh-interface-portproxy.md

 ## <a name="show-v4tov6"></a>Mostrar v4tov6

-Exibe os parâmetros de portproxy v4tov6.
+Exibe os parâmetros de portproxy do v4tov6.

 ### <a name="syntax"></a>Sintaxe

 `show v4tov6`

-## <a name="show-v6tov4"></a>show v6tov4
+## <a name="show-v6tov4"></a>Mostrar v6tov4

-Exibe os parâmetros de portproxy v6tov4.
+Exibe os parâmetros de portproxy do v6tov4.

 ### <a name="syntax"></a>Sintaxe